 The Receiver has collected, reviewed, updated and, in most cases, created books and records detailing the Receivership Entities' active and dormant projects.
-Because of the complex (and blurred) interrelationships and collective operation of the Receivership Entities, the Receiver identified and evaluated the capital structure of all of the Receivership Entities and related Developments to the extent possible.
+Because of the complex (and blurred) interrelationships and collective operation of the Receivership Entities, the Receiver identified and evaluated the capital structure of all the Receivership Entities and related Developments to the extent possible.
 This was a herculean task, requiring many months of combined efforts by the Receiver with support from the PSW operations and accounting teams.
-To the best of the Receiver's knowledge and information and based on a sound and thorough investigation, the Receiver has determined that as of the date of this report, the Receivership held an interest in three (3) Developments2 and fifteen (15) Joint Ventures3 across two states.
-The majority of the Receivership Entities and related Developments are encumbered by secured debt, plus various levels of preferred equity; Class A, Class B, and Class C investors; and revenue sharing agreement ("RSA") lenders.
+To the best of the Receiver's knowledge and information and based on a sound and thorough investigation, the Receiver has determined that as of the date of this report, the Receivership held an interest in two (2) Developments2 and fourteen (14) Joint Venture projects3 across two states.
+Most of the Receivership Entities and related Developments are encumbered by secured debt, plus various levels of preferred equity; Class A, Class B, and Class C investors; and revenue sharing agreement ("RSA") lenders.
 The Receiver is calculating the Receivership Entities' interests in all remaining projects, including the Developments and Joint Ventures.
 The table below shows the remaining Developments and estimated associated secured debt.

 Secured Debt

 Project Location Secured Debt Notes

-Lucy Austin \$692,440 2 homes remaining

-North Bluff Austin \$605,869 2 homes remaining
+North Bluff Austin \$0 1 home remaining

-Jolene Dallas \$46,102,048 \$17.1M 1st Position with B1 Bank, \$29M 2nd Position with PG
+Jolene Dallas \$46,102,048 \$17.1M1st Position with B1 Bank, \$29M2nd Position with PG

-Receiver's Notes N/A \$2,591,821
+Receiver's Notes N/A \$2,595,156

-Unsecured Debt & Equ iity
+Unsecured Debt & Equity

 Source Principal Accrued Interest Notes

 Past Due Payroll \$1,800,000 N/A

 Unsecured Creditors \$24,855,063 \$2,584,738 Corporate Notes, vendor claims, homebuyer claims, etc.

 Limited Partners \$40,196,361 \$6,827,727

 Equity \$79,408,265 \$7,584,033

-The Receiver is evaluating and analyzing each of the remaining Developments to determine how best to maximize returns to creditors and investors.
+The Receiver evaluated and analyzed each of the remaining Developments to determine how best to maximize returns to creditors and investors.
 The Receiver entered into several agreements with senior secured noteholders that allowed the foreclosure of specific Receivership Assets that were not anticipated to bring funds into the Estate.
-The Receiver is in the process of marketing specific projects to determine whether abandonment, recapitalization, or sale of such projects is in the best interest of the many stakeholders of the Receivership (the "Stakeholders").
+As part of its process, the Receiver attempted to market the remaining projects and then determined whether abandonment, recapitalization, or sale of such projects was in the best interest of the many stakeholders of the Receivership (the "Stakeholders").

-2 The Developments include Lucy, North Bluff, and Jolene.
+2 The Developments include North Bluff, and Jolene.

-3 The joint-venture projects and related Joint Venture Partners include George (Hearthstone), Ellie May (IHP), Scout, Stanley, Archie, Sumie, Frank North, Frank South, Longview, Polaris, Callie (aka Morgan Junction), Judy, Josephine, Thornton Flats, and Thornton MU (All Partners Group).
+3 The joint-venture projects and related Joint Venture Partners include George (Hearthstone), Scout, Stanley, Archie, Sumie, Frank North, Frank South, Longview, Polaris, Callie (aka Morgan Junction), Judy, Josephine, Thornton Flats, and Thornton MU (All Partners Group).